fahmadimoughari/CDSML/README.md

 #### Input parameters
 To execute the codes, the user must provide three input files
-- `response_dirc`: the directory to a file which contains the binary sensitivity matrix (Number of rows = number of cell lines and number of columns = number of drugs)
+- `label_dirc`: the directory to a file which contains the binary sensitivity matrix (Number of rows = number of cell lines and number of columns = number of drugs)
 - `simC_dirc`: the directory to a file that is a square matrix containing the similarity of cell lines
 - `simD_dirc`: the directory to a file that is a square matrix containing the similarity of drugs.
 - `dim`: the dimension of latent space